 I go to the local grocery store to get a London broil to smoke, and the butcher says "Huh?
 London broil's not a cut of meat.
 It's a cooking method."

-So I decided to keep calling 'em by the same (wrong) name.
+So I keep calling 'em by the same name.
 It can be hard to teach an old, worn out dog a new trick.

-No matter what it's called, in my dimension it's smoked, not broiled, and it's a top round roast, formerly known as "London broil".
-Recipe good for up to 5 pounds of beef.
+No matter what it's called, it's smoked, not broiled, and it's a top round roast or flank steak.
+This recipe is good for up to 5 pounds of beef.

-Mix together the Worcestershier sauce, soy, vinegar, wine and dry ingredients.
+Whisk together the Worcestershire sauce, soy, vinegar, wine and dry ingredients.
 Whisk in the oil, making an emulsion.
 If you don't have a whisk, or the energy to whisk, use a blender or food processor.
 Pour the oil in very slowly so it incorporates and thickens the marinade.

 Marinate the top round for at least 6 hours, and preferably overnight.

 This can be cooked in a smoker, or grill-smoked in your Weber kettle or your gas grill.

 Preheat your smoker or grill (smoker to 225-250 degrees Fahrenheit, grill to 300-325 degrees).
 Add some smoker wood (oak is very nice with this recipe), and once the smoke starts rolling, position the beef roast on the grate and close 'er up.

 In the smoker, it will take roughly 30 minutes per pound.
 In the hotter grill, figure on 15-20 minutes per pound.
 This is just an estimated cooking time.
 Be sure, and use a good remote cooking thermometer.